jmloudis/XpanxionRestApiProject/README.md

 # XpanxionRestApiProject
 This is a rest API - CRUD project using Spring Framework

+#Running App
+- Change the application.properties to match your credentials if using MySQL
+- Also implemented H2 database for testing purposes, uncomment the lines on the application.properties file to use H2 database.

 # Model
 - Customer Class
 - Order Class